U.S. Route 95: Arizona

 It then travels northward between the proving ground to the west and the Kofa National Wildlife Refuge to the east until Quartzsite.
-Here, it merges with I-10 and runs concurrent, heading westward for 17 mi until the Colorado River, where it enters California, just shy of Blythe.
+Here, it merges with I-10 and runs concurrent with it.
+Together, they head westward for 17 mi until the Colorado River, where it enters California, just shy of Blythe.

 US 95 spends 123.16 mi in Arizona.

 California

-US 95 enters California at Blythe along its dual segment/concurrency with I-10.
-It travels largely parallel to the west bank of the Colorado River until it joins I-40 in Needles.
+US 95 enters California at Blythe along its concurrency with I-10.
+US 95 travels largely parallel to the west bank of the Colorado River until it joins I-40 in Needles.
 The route then travels north from Goffs to the Nevada state line.

 The total distance in California is about 130 mi.

 Nevada

-US 95 in Nevada is a divided highway between Cal-Nev-Ari (the SR 163 junction to Laughlin) and Boulder City.
+US 95 in Nevada is a divided highway between Palm Gardens (the SR 163 junction to Laughlin) and Boulder City.
 It is the longest highway in Nevada, at nearly 647 mi.
-It joins at the interchange as a multi-lane divided freeway past SR 173 and as part of the concurrent route of I-11 and US 93 in Boulder City.
-It crosses I-15 at the Spaghetti Bowl, where US 93 becomes concurrent with I-15.
-US 95 continues as a freeway until again becoming a divided highway at Corn Creek Road, where I-11 temporarily ends, northwest of the Las Vegas Valley.
+It joins the I-11–US 93 concurrency at an interchange southwest of Boulder City.
+(The original alignment cotinues as SR 173.)
+In Henderson, the three highways meet I-215 and Lake Mead Parkway (SR 564) at the Henderson Spaghetti Bowl.
+In Las Vegas, they cross I-15 at the Spaghetti Bowl, where US 93 becomes concurrent with I-15.
+US 95 continues as a freeway until again becoming a divided highway at Corn Creek Road, northwest of the Las Vegas Valley.
+Interstate 11 itself temporarily ends at an interchange with Kyle Canyon Road (SR 157).

 Shortly after entering Nye County, US 95 becomes an undivided two-lane highway past the Mercury interchange, as it meanders northwestward through the state, roughly paralleling the California state line.
 Along this route, it runs through the Amargosa Valley, serving Beatty before heading north into Goldfield and Tonopah.
-The highway is concurrent with US 6 for several miles north of Tonopah, before it then heads north towards Hawthorne, Schurz (where it meets US 95 ALT, which heads northwest toward Yerington, Carson City—via US 50 west—Reno—via Ramsey Weeks Cutoff, US 50 east, SR 439 north, and I-80 west—and Fernley) and Fallon.
+The highway is concurrent with US 6 for several miles north of Tonopah, before it then heads north towards Hawthorne, Schurz (where it meets US 95 ALT, which heads northwest toward Yerington, Carson City—via US 50 west—Reno—via Ramsey Weeks Cutoff, US 50 east, SR 439 north, and I-80 west—via Fernley) and Fallon.
 North of Fallon, it meets and runs concurrently with I-80 for 93 mi, from Exit 83 west of Lovelock to Exit 176 at Winnemucca.
 It then heads north to the border with Oregon at McDermitt, a distance of 73 mi.